Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 Damage

-The humerus is subject to many injuries.
-One of them are.
+The humerus is susceptible to many injuries.
+One of them is.
 They are more common in men.

 The humerus can break, but in different places: